 Quick Tips for Reunion Planning

-If you would like to assist in planning your upcoming reunion please let A&F know!
+If you would like to assist in planning your upcoming reunion, please contact Alumni & Friends at email@example.com.
 We will connect you to a Class Leader who may currently be working on reunion plans.
-If there is no designated Class Leader, please consider becoming one.
+If there is no designated Class Leader, please consider becoming one!
 Following are a few tips for planning a successful reunion:

 - Get connected on social media.
 If one doesn’t already exist for your class, create a Facebook page, or a Google or Yahoo group, and invite classmates to join.
 This will keep you in contact and build excitement for reunion day.